joordan/file-tree-notes/README.md

 The extension can be configured through VS Code settings:

-- `fileNotes.storageMode`: Choose between 'global' and 'workspace' storage
+- `fileTreeNotes.storageMode`: Choose between 'global' and 'workspace' storage
-- `fileNotes.globalNotesPath`: Custom path for global storage
+- `fileTreeNotes.globalNotesPath`: Custom path for global storage
-- `fileNotes.workspaceNotesPath`: Custom path for workspace storage (default: '.notes')
+- `fileTreeNotes.workspaceNotesPath`: Custom path for workspace storage (default: '.notes')
-- `fileNotes.openInSplitView`: Open notes in a split view (default: false)
+- `fileTreeNotes.openInSplitView`: Open notes in a split view (default: false)
+- `fileTreeNotes.autoCloseNotes`: Automatically close saved notes when switching to source files (default: true)

+## Auto-Close Notes Feature

+Auto-close automatically closes saved notes when you switch to their corresponding source files.
+This helps keep your workspace clean and focused.

+**How it works:**
+- When you switch from a note to a source file, the note automatically closes (if enabled)
+- **Only saved notes are auto-closed** - unsaved changes are never lost
+- The feature is enabled by default but can be toggled on/off

+**To toggle auto-close:**
+- **Command Palette**: Use "File Tree Notes: Toggle Auto Close Notes"
+- **Keyboard Shortcut**:
+  - Windows/Linux: `Ctrl+Alt+C`
+  - Mac: `Cmd+Alt+C`